|Follow PSU Football:||Follow @PennStateFball|

 In his first season on the field, Hull played in every game on special teams and defense and was an immediate contributor.
 He totaled 18 tackles, including 1.5 TFL, and had two pass breakups and one blocked kick.
 In his first career game, Hull made a team-high seven stops, with 0.5 tackles for loss, against Indiana State.
 He recorded two tackles and a pass breakup against No. 2 Alabama.
-In the non-conference clash at Temple, Hull blocked a punt in the second quarter, giving Penn State the ball at midfield to set up a touchdown drive.
-Hull made five tackles and had one pass breakup in the Eastern Michigan game.
-In the Leaders Division battle against Illinois, Hull was part of a punt return unit that put pressure on Illini punter Justin DuVernois throughout the game, blocking a kick in the fourth quarter to set up a scoring drive.
+In the win at Temple, Hull blocked a punt in the second quarter, giving Penn State the ball at midfield to set up a touchdown drive.
+Hull made five tackles and had one pass breakup in the Eastern Michigan victory.
+In the Leaders Division win over Illinois, Hull was part of a punt return unit that put pressure on Illini punter Justin DuVernois throughout the game, blocking a kick in the fourth quarter to set up a scoring drive.
 Hull recorded two tackles at Wisconsin, including one for a loss, and made two stops against Houston in the TicketCity Bowl.
 Hull saw action on 222 plays, including highs of 45 snaps against Indiana State and 38 against Eastern Michigan.
 He earned Academic All-Big Ten honors.

 Full name is Michael Thomas Hull.
 He is the son of Tom and Donna Hull.
 He has an older brother, Joey Trivilino, and younger sister, Ashley.
 His father and uncle, John Hull (1970-71), are Penn State football lettermen.
 His father, a linebacker, lettered from 1971-73, helping the Nittany Lions to a superlative 33-3 record, including a 12-0 mark in 1973.
 He was drafted by the San Francisco 49ers and played for the 49ers and Green Bay Packers.
 Another uncle, Louis Kreznoski, played football at North Carolina State.
 During his free time, Mike enjoys playing tennis and golf and hanging out with friends.
-He plans to enroll in the Smeal College of Business.
+He is a finance major in the Smeal College of Business.
 Born May 25, 1991 in Ellwood City, Pa.